 For drop fades with long tops, gel and hairspray are essential for keeping the cut tame.
 The svelte silhouette offers versatility for the office, the weekend, and everything in between.

-Give some height to your cut with a fauxhawk.
+Give your cut some height with a fauxhawk.
 It pairs well with a bald drop fade because it lets the dramatic top be the focal point of your look.
 Make sure your barber gives you a clean hairline with sharp angles, so that your style reads more modern than punk.

 #5: Tapered Textural Cut